MiniMentoo/Prolog-Pathfinder/README.md

 The first half is a knowledge base, mapping out the environment our agent needs to navigate through.
 To do this I essentially turned the world into a graph, giving each movement a cost.
 This way in the second half, I can run different types of searching algorithms to find the shortest paths from one node to another.

+Used BFS and DFS when making this, settled on BFS because it's just better.
+I used the Bogosort algorithm because I found it's implementation in Prolog quite funny (and the graph size was small enough that it didn't make a difference).